sromanhu/CMSmadesimple-SSTI--Content/README.md

 Since the payload has worked we know that it uses Smarty.

 <br>
-We obtain the version with the following payload:
+We obtain the Smarty version with the following payload:

 ### SSTI Payload: